TAHA513/popo/replit.md

 - ✅ Added privacy policy access button in profile page stats section with prominent Shield icon
 - ✅ Added clear text labels "السياسات" and "الإعدادات" next to icons for better accessibility
 - ✅ Removed contact information (email and phone) from privacy policy page per user request
+- ✅ Removed all financial transaction references and monetization sections from privacy policy
+- ✅ Updated minimum age requirement from 13 to 18 years old
+- ✅ Cleaned privacy policy to focus only on platform features and usage policies
 - Ready for deployment with fully functional gift economy, premium content, permanent memories, comprehensive gift collection, and complete platform documentation

 ## System Architecture